fwji/openshift-monitoring/README.md

 ### Prometheus Operator Installation via OLM

-* Make sure that you have a redhat customer portal user id before proceeding to the following sections
+* Make sure that you have a Redhat customer portal user id before proceeding to the following sections

 #### Install Prometheus Operator

 1. OLM should be installed on your cluster if it has not been setup.
-Follow [this guide](https://docs.openshift.com/container-platform/3.11/install_config/installing-operator-framework.html) on openshift to install OLM.
+Follow [this guide](https://docs.openshift.com/container-platform/3.11/install_config/installing-operator-framework.html) on Openshift to install OLM.

 2. Create a new project called prometheus
 ```
 [root@rhel7-openshift ~]# oc new-project prometheus
 ```

-3. Go to Cluster Console page of the openshift web portal
+3. Go to Cluster Console page of the Openshift web portal
 ![Cluster Console Page](https://github.com/fwji/images/blob/master/cluster-console.png?raw=true "Cluster Console Page")

-4. Clic on the Operators item and select Catalog Sources link
+4. Click on the Operators item and select Catalog Sources link

 5. Scroll down to the bottom and click on the *Create Subscription* button of the Prometheus Operator